Prescribing Morse scalar curvatures: pinching and Morse theory: Introduction

-\begin{rem} In comparison to the latter result we note, that the non-existence examples in \cite{be} for $S^2$ are not pinched and imply the existence of one or more local maxima. \end{rem}
+\begin{remark} In comparison to the latter result we note, that the non-existence examples in \cite{be} for $S^2$ are not pinched and imply the existence of one or more local maxima. \end{remark}

-Theorem \ref{t:non-ex} is proved by {\em reversing} curvature functions as those discussed in Remark \ref{'r:intro}.
-We construct a suitable sequence of curvatures ${K}_m$ as in Theorem \ref{t:non-ex} (converging to a monotone function in the last Euclidean variable of $\R^{n+1} \supseteq S^n$) with a non-degenerate maximum at the north pole and all other critical points, with positive Laplacian, accumulating near the south pole of $S^n$.
+Theorem \ref{t:non-ex} is proved by composing curvature functions as those discussed in Remark \ref{'r:intro} (iii) with a reflection with respect to the last Euclidean coordinate.
+We construct a suitable sequence of curvatures ${K}_m$ as in Theorem \ref{t:non-ex} converging to a monotone function in the last Euclidean variable of $\R^{n+1} \supseteq S^n$ with a non-degenerate maximum at the north pole and all other critical points, with positive Laplacian, accumulating near the south pole of $S^n$.

 Assuming by contradiction that \eqref{eq:scin} has solutions $u_m$ with $K = {K}_m$, by a result in \cite{cl1}, \cite{cl97} such solutions would stay uniformly bounded away from both poles.
 As we noticed before, blow-ups in high dimensions might have diverging energy.
 However, near the south pole both the mutual interactions among bubbles and that of each bubble with ${K}_m$ would tend to \emph{deconcentrate} highly-peaked solutions.
 Via some Pohozaev type identities, this can be made rigorous showing first that blow-ups at the south pole are \emph{isolated simple} and then that they indeed do not occur.
 The delicate part in this step is that the critical point structure of $(K_m)_m$ is degenerating, and we still need uniform controls on solutions.